 I’ve had the pleasure to work closely with talented undergraduates at Louisiana State University and Michigan State University.
 Working with them to turn the data they collected into their own projects to answer important and interesting research questions they developed throughout their assistantship is so rewarding.
 They bring curiosity, determination, and a unique perspective.

-The photos below shows research projects I helped mentor during 2018-2019 academic year as part of the Provost Undergraduate Research Initiative and PLS Scholars program.
-They presented their findings at the annual University Undergraduate Research and Arts Forum (pictured below).
+The photos below (all shared with permission) show research projects I helped mentor during 2018-2019 academic year as part of the Provost Undergraduate Research Initiative and PLS Scholars program at Michigan State University.
+Students presented their findings at the annual University Undergraduate Research and Arts Forum (pictured below).